-Every type of management is characterized by peculiar features and implies a specific technology of making of managerial decisions.
-For example, implementation of mechanistic (bureaucratic) organizational structures, high degree of centralization of management activities, existence of rules and standards of carrying out of such activities, strict procedures for control and management style oriented towards the established procedures are intrinsic to the management systems of the first type which have been widely practiced at the industrial stage of economy.
+Every type of management is characterized by peculiar features and implies a specific technology of making managerial decisions.
+For example, implementation of mechanistic (bureaucratic) organizational structures, the high degree of centralization of management activities, the existence of rules and standards of carrying out of such activities, strict procedures for control and management style oriented towards the established procedures are intrinsic to the management systems of the first type which have been widely practised at the industrial stage of economy.

-It can be quickly noticed that enterprises built up under the principle of the technological chain are inherent to economic systems of industrial type while building up of enterprises by lifecycle is typical for the postindustrial stage of the economy.
+It can be easily noticed that enterprises built up under the principle of the technological chain are inherent to economic systems of industrial-type while building up of enterprises based on lifecycle is common for the postindustrial stage of economy.